Suspension (body modification): Knee

 This suspension takes place hooked from the knees and hung vertically with the head closest to the ground and the knees at the top.
 There is no standard for hook placement on this suspension, as it depends almost solely on the anatomy of the suspendee.
 Some people refer to this as a "Falkner" suspension since Allen Falkner is the first known person to ever attempt this particular configuration.
 This style is relatively new, but is quickly growing in popularity.
 It is not considered to be an extremely painful suspension, but the drawbacks include lower back pain and ripping of skin in the areas around the knees.
 Another factor of this suspension is the increased blood pressure to the brain due to the inverted position, which can lead to disorientation and cause headaches.

-Suicide
+Back

-A suicide suspension is a suspension in which the hook(s) are placed in the upper back, such that the suspendee is hanging upright.
-This type of suspension is named suicide due to its similarity in appearance to someone who has hanged themselves.
+A Back suspension is a suspension in which the hook(s) are placed in the upper back, such that the suspendee is hanging upright.

+This type of suspension used to be known as a suicide suspension due to its similarity in appearance to someone who has hanged themselves.
+However, this name has been phased out in many suspension communities.